Jerod Mayo: Coaching career

+Head coaching record

 Personal life

 Mayo is married to Chantel Mayo.
-The couple have three daughters and a son.
-The family resides in North Attleborough, Massachusetts.
+The couple has three daughters and a son, and reside in North Attleboro, Massachusetts.
+Mayo is a Christian.

-Mayo has two brothers, both of whom played college football as linebackers.
-His younger brother, Deron Mayo, played in the Canadian Football League, and is currently the assistant strength and conditioning coach for the New England Patriots.
-His brother Derek Mayo is a graduate of Richmond, where he won the NCAA Football Championship Subdivision title in 2008.
+Mayo has four brothers and two sisters.
+Two of his brothers were also linebackers: his younger brother, Deron Mayo, played in the Canadian Football League and is currently the head strength and conditioning coach for the New England Patriots, and Derek Mayo is a graduate of Richmond, where he won the NCAA Football Championship Subdivision title in 2008.

+Mayo held a cameo role in the 2012 film The Three Stooges, alongside Troy Brown.